Septic help in Central Florida

 Service Overview

 A failing drainfield is more than an inconvenience — it's a health hazard and a legal liability.
 Raw sewage surfacing in your yard, backed-up toilets, and foul odors are signs that your system has reached a breaking point.
 When that happens, you don't want to guess at who to call.
-You want someone with the experience to assess the damage, explain your options honestly, and get the job done right the first time.
+You want someone with the experience to assess the damage, explain your options honestly, and get the job handled in a way we can stand behind.

 Lapin Services has been replacing and restoring drainfields across Central Florida since 1958.
 As a licensed Master Septic Contractor, we handle the full scope — assessment, permitting, excavation, installation, and county compliance — so you have one number to call and one team that sees it through.
 We give you the permanent solution, not a temporary patch.